suklaasukkulayt/webos-suklaasukkula/README.md

 WebOS made for Stardance competition
 Working clock in the bottom bar, draggable and closable windows

-not finished yet
-Sorry for meaningless commits, but my only way to test the site is to commit and I prefer to commit quickly because deploying takes ~40s.
+Four apps:
+TeXtpad: you can type text and it saves locally to your browser
+Clock: analog clock
+Weather: shows the weather (location might not work)
+Welcome: welcome screen

+Sorry for meaningless commits but I didn't have other ways of testing until now